lino-framework/book/docs/specs/noi/tickets.rst

     .. attribute:: priority

         How urgent this ticket is.
-This should be a value between 0 and 100.
+Choicelist field pointing to :class:`lino_xl.lib.xl.Priorities`.

     .. attribute:: rating